Hot Days, Unsafe Schools? The Impact of Heat on School Shootings: Results

 \subsection{Main Results}

 \FloatBarrier

 Table~\ref{tab:main} presents the impact of daily maximum temperatures on school shooting incidence, with different sets of fixed effects used in each column.
-As shown across all four columns, high temperatures tend to increase school shootings overall.
+Across specifications, the two highest temperature bins have positive coefficients.
 Column (3) reports results from our preferred specification, which includes state-by-year, county-by-day-of-year, and day-of-week fixed effects.
-We find that on days with temperatures between 80--90$^{\circ}$F and above 90$^{\circ}$F, the incidence of shootings increases by 59.9\% and 80.1\%, respectively, compared to days with temperatures below 70$^{\circ}$F. These percentage effects are calculated as \( (\exp(\hat{\beta}) - 1) \times 100\% \), where \(\hat{\beta}\) denotes the estimated coefficient from the PQML estimator reported in Table~\ref{tab:main}.
+We find that on days with maximum temperatures between 80--90$^{\circ}$F and on days with maximum temperatures above 90$^{\circ}$F, the incidence of shootings increases by 53.9\% and 92.7\%, respectively, compared to days with maximum temperatures below 70$^{\circ}$F. Percentage effects are computed as $(\exp(\hat{\beta}) - 1) \times 100$.

-Column (1) displays the regression results from a simple two-way fixed effects model using county and date fixed effects.
-This model does not account for region-specific, time-varying unobserved heterogeneity.
-The coefficient for the temperature bin above 90$^{\circ}$F in this model is 0.43, which is smaller and less precisely estimated than the corresponding estimate from our preferred specification (0.59).
-The smaller and less precise estimate from a model that does not account for regional seasonality suggests that the identifying variation in the simple two-way fixed effects model may contain more noise than signal when estimating the relationship between heat and school shooting incidence.

-In Column (2), we use county-by-year-by-month fixed effects, which remove all common shocks specific to each county-year-month.
-However, these fixed effects may absorb potentially meaningful variation in temperature, since temperatures can be temporally correlated within a given county, year, and month.
-Although the coefficient for the temperature bin above 90$^{\circ}$F is relatively similar to the one from our preferred specification, the coefficient for the 80--90$^{\circ}$F bin (0.27) is much smaller than that from our preferred model (0.47).
-The key distinction between the models in Columns (3) and (3) is the inclusion of either county-by-week-of-year or county-by-day-of-year fixed effects.
-The coefficients in column (3) are smaller than those in column (2), suggesting that controlling for county-specific seasonality at the daily level (rather than the weekly level) better isolates the temperature–school shooting relationship.

-The results are consistent with previous studies that find strong effects of extreme temperatures on violent crime \citep{ranson2014crime}.
-In particular, using administrative crime data from Mexico, \cite{cohen2024understanding} report that violent crimes—including homicide, rape, sexual aggression, and weapon possession—increase by 50\% on hot days (temperatures above 89.6$^{\circ}$F) relative to cold days (below 50$^{\circ}$F).
-In another study using U.S.\ crime data, \cite{colmer2023access} estimate the linear effect of temperature on homicide.
-To facilitate direct comparison, we approximate their estimate using our categorical temperature bins, with days below 70$^{\circ}$F as the omitted category.
-Their results imply that homicide rates increase by approximately 47.8\% on days with temperatures between 80--90$^{\circ}$F and by 71.7\% on days above 90$^{\circ}$F, relative to days below 70$^{\circ}$F. These responses are similar to our corresponding estimates, 59.9\% and 80.1\%.